Why light? Why vision?

 Because they both tell us so much about the world, it's interesting to compare the performance of the eye and the ear.
 Both eye and inner ear are remarkable for their performance, sophistication and small size.

-In sensitivity, both eye and ear are within an order or magnitude or two of the theoretical maximum: the eye needs about 70 photons focussed on a single field to cause us to see a flash.
+In sensitivity, both eye and ear are within an order or magnitude or two of the theoretical maximum: the eye needs about 70 photons focussed on a single receptive field in one integration time to cause us to see a flash.
 An ear that was much more sensitive than ours would hear the thermal motion of the air.

 In intensity, we have a large range in both.
 The intensity that quickly causes damage is very roughly a thousand billion times the weakest signal we can detect.
 So both the ear and the eye have a dynamic range of about 120 dB.
+(See What is a decibel?)
 (In addition, both have protective reflexes: blinking protects the eye and the acoustic reflex disconnects the ossicles from the tympanum to protect the ear.)

 In frequency range, the ear wins easily: young ears have a range exceeding ten octaves compared with the eye's one.
 In frequency discrimination, the ear wins too: we can distinguish frequencies that differ by a fraction of a percent.
 Further, the ear is not fooled by mixtures: red plus green looks yellow, but the note C plus the note E sounds like the chord C plus E: it certainly doesn't sound like D, which lies between them on the spectrum.